Yonghee9106/git-command-line-cheat-sheet/README.md

 ```
 <br/>

 The Git's configuration values are stored in text file named `.gitconfig`.
-So, you can just use previous commands to edit your configuration or open the `.gitconfig' text file and simply change it by using the following command.
+So, you can just use previous commands to edit your configuration values or open the `.gitconfig` text file and simply change it by using the following command.
 ```git
 $ git config --global --edit
 ```